An Algorithmic Approach to Emergence: Introduction

 \subsection{From Systems to Bit Strings}

-Our proposed approach to emergence relies on algorithmic information theory.
-To better justify this formalism, we present our epistemological standpoint.
-We take the realist view that there is a world outside of our perception.
+To better appreciate our reliance on algorithmic information theory, we present our epistemological standpoint.
+We take the realist view that there is a world outside and independent of our perception.
 This world is made of physical systems, and the goal of science is to understand their properties, their dynamics and their possibilities.
-This is done through an interplay between the formulation of theories and their experimental challenges.
-Theories have the purpose of providing simple models to explain the data, a concept which will be explored throughout the paper.
-Empirical observations, on the other hand, collect data from physical systems.
-How does one get from a system, assumed to exist in reality, to a string of symbols that we shall take binary?
+This is done through an interplay between the formulation of theories --- bold conjectures about how the world is~\cite{logicPopper} --- and their experimental challenges.
+Pragmatically, theories can serve the purpose of providing simple models to explain the data, an idea which will be explored throughout the paper.
+Empirical observation, on the other hand, collects data from physical systems.
+But what is the nature of such data collection?
+How can one extract from a system, assumed to exist in reality, a string of symbols that can be taken to be binary?